Shannon Pakura, MNZM (SWRB chair)

 Ko Ngā Paerangi te hapu

-Shannon Pakura has served as SWRB Chair since 2019.
-She is passionate in her advocacy and support for the social work profession and was the first social worker to be registered in Aotearoa.
-Over the years, she has actively lobbied for mandatory registration of social workers in New Zealand.
+Shannon Pakura is passionate in her advocacy and support for the social work profession and was the first social worker to be registered in Aotearoa.
+Shannon has served as SWRB Chair since 2019.

-Shannon was previously the President of Aotearoa (NZ) Association of Social Workers and remains a life member.
 She has worked extensively in both the Statutory Child Protection and the Youth Justice social work sector.
-She was the former Chief Social Worker for the Department of Child, Youth and Family and also the Māori Service Development Manager for Barnardos.
-She served as a non-judicial member of the NZ Parole Board from 2008 to 2020.
+She was the former Chief Social Worker for the Department of Child, Youth and Family, held Māori Service Development roles, and served as a member of the NZ Parole Board from 2008 to 2021.
+She is a life member of the Aotearoa New Zealand Association of Social Workers having previously been their President.

 Andrea Nichols